A person may wish to defer or delay enrolling in Original Medicare in certain circumstances. However, this may incur penalties and additional costs.

 There are two other times when a person can defer enrollment.

-If a person chooses COBRA health coverage after their employment ends, they keep their employer group health plan for 18 months, although at a higher cost.
+If a person chooses COBRA health coverage after their employment ends, they keep their employer group health plan for 18 months, though at a higher cost.
 A person then has 8 months to sign up for Medicare, with or without COBRA.
 People who wait longer pay a penalty related to the time they have Part B.

 People who wait to enroll in Medicare after the IEP and do not qualify to defer may pay a lifetime late enrollment penalty.
 The penalty increases the longer a person waits to enroll.

 After a person’s IEP ends, they may qualify for a SEP.
-Generally, people do not pay a late enrollment penalty when they qualify and enroll with a SEP.
+Generally, people do not pay a late enrollment penalty when they qualify for and enroll with a SEP.

-People covered by a group health plan through their employer will have a SEP if the person or their spouse is working, or if the person is covered by a group health plan through the employer or union.
+People covered by a group health plan through their employer will have a SEP if the person or their spouse is working or if the person is covered by a group health plan through the employer or union.

 A person who qualifies for premium-free Medicare Part A can enroll during their IEP, and they will not pay a premium.